-While at the Blarney Castle, visit at least one of the many garden areas.
-These garden areas range from the rugged to the manicured.
+While at Blarney Castle, visit the many gardens.
+These garden areas range from rugged to finely manicured.
 There is even a Poison Garden for those brave enough to explore the toxic plants from around the world.
 You’ll be on your own there; I’m not ready for that adventure!

 Safe and cozy, The Bog Garden features two waterfalls.
 Ahhhh….

-In addition to the several garden strolls, there is a walking trail for a one-hour route through the grounds.
-After a hike, wander over to the stable yard for cakes, fresh scones and other snacks at the cafe.
-They offer a selection of coffees and teas, as a place to relax and enjoy the day.
+In addition, there is a walking trail for a one-hour course through the grounds.
+After a hike, wander to the stable yard for cakes, fresh scones, and other snacks at the cafe.
+They offer coffee and tea with a place to relax.

 Blarney Woolen Mills

 For me, much of the “gab” is in my writing.
-I’m still somewhat shy in large groups but will talk on and on and on and on in small groups or among friends, especially when the topic is related to crochet!
+I’m still shy in large groups but will talk on and on and on and on in small groups or among friends, especially when the topic is crochet!